-We had four days of Iceland self guided tours to explore as much of Iceland as possible, and so driving the whole Ring Road (which runs the circumference of the country) was a bit too ambitious – for that, I would plan a whole week, minimum.
+We had four days of Iceland self drive tours to explore as much of Iceland as possible, and so driving the whole Ring Road (which runs the circumference of the country) was a bit too ambitious – for that, I would plan a whole week, minimum.
 What we opted for (and sadly decided to miss on Reynisfjara, the famous black sand beach) was a few days of driving up and down through the South West of the country, and that alone was plenty to make me fall head over heels for this totally outlandish place.
 And according to my mom – who’d never driven outside of Canada – driving in Iceland was super easy.
 So Iceland self drive FTW!
 The roads are in great condition and we had them all to ourselves most of the time.

 Iceland self drive tours DAY 1: 30 KM

 TAKING IT EASY AT THE BLUE LAGOON

-Opinions are mixed, but the Blue Lagoon remains in my view a not to be missed experience for anyone doing an Iceland self drive tours.
+Opinions are mixed, but the Blue Lagoon remains in my view a not to be missed experience for anyone doing Iceland self drive tours.
 Take it for what it is: a man-made, extremely popular, little over-the-top and overpriced, but still drop-dead-gorgeous and very relaxing touristic activity.
 It is the best possible way to cure your jet lag and the perfect way to kick off your self-drive ring road Iceland tour (or the best way to get ready to leave Iceland, as it is so close to the airport and a lot of people choose to have one last dip before leaving the country).
 It was quite otherworldly, after a night spent in commute, to look through the mist hanging over the milky blue water cradled by black lava rocks, and the silica mud face mask was lovely.
 I felt like I had just landed on another planet and I believe my mother felt like she was on some hallucinogenic drugs, by the look of her on these photos!

 Self drive iceland DAY 2: 240 km